-The Civil Litigation Section represents the Commonwealth, its executive and independent agencies, public officials, and employees in civil litigation.
-It is involved in a wide variety of lawsuits, most of which concern the constitutionality of state statutes, the operation of state programs, the conduct of state law enforcement officers, the administration of state prisons, or the employment practices of state agencies.
+The Civil Litigation Section represents the Commonwealth, the Office of Attorney General, the Governor, and other Commonwealth agencies, officials, and employees in various types of civil litigation.
+The claims often involve civil rights, constitutional law, and employment law.
 In the overwhelming majority of its cases, the Civil Litigation Section is defending the interests of the Commonwealth when it is sued by others; however, Civil Litigation Section attorneys also initiate actions on behalf of the Commonwealth when necessary to enforce the law.

 The Legal Review Section reviews and approves for form and legality all state agency contracts and regulations, as well as state bond issues.
 It also drafts and approves plain language statements for ballot questions, protects agricultural operations from unauthorized local regulation that is prohibited or preempted by state law under the Agricultural Communities and Rural Environment Act, 3 Pa.
 C.S. §§ 311-318, or “ACRE,” and responds to all Right-to-Know Law requests submitted to the Office of Attorney General.
 In addition, when requested to do so by the Governor or the head of any Commonwealth agency, the Legal Review Section provides them with legal advice on matters arising in connection with their official duties.
 71 P.S. § 732-204.

-Tax Litigation represents the Commonwealth in litigation of state tax appeals from the Board of Finance and Revenue to the Commonwealth Court of Pennsylvania and beyond.
-It handles an active caseload of over 2,000 cases, more than half of which involve corporate and sales and use taxes.
-The majority of the remaining cases involve personal income taxes.
+The Tax Litigation Section represents the Commonwealth litigation of state tax appeals before the Board of Finance and Revenue to the Commonwealth Court of Pennsylvania and beyond.
+It handles an active caseload of over 3,000 cases, mostly involving sales and use tax, corporate taxes, and personal income taxes.

-Financial Enforcement collects delinquent debts and other obligations owed to the Commonwealth and its agencies.
-It also represents the Commonwealth and its agencies before federal bankruptcy courts in Pennsylvania and throughout the United States.
+The Financial Enforcement Section collects delinquent debts and other obligations owed to the Commonwealth and its agencies in state courts and federal bankruptcy courts throughout the United States.

-The Torts Litigation Section defends the Commonwealth and its agencies, officials, and employees in personal injury and property damage actions in each of Pennsylvania’s 67 counties.
-Many of these matters involve claims against the Pennsylvania Department of Transportation (PennDOT) for death or serious bodily injury resulting from the allegedly defective design, construction, or maintenance of state highways.
-Torts Litigation lawyers work out of six regional offices across the state.
+The Torts Litigation Section defends the Commonwealth and its agencies, officials, and employees in personal injury and property damage actions in state courts around the Commonwealth, including claims against PennDOT for death or serious bodily injury resulting from the allegedly defective design, construction, or maintenance of state highways.